2023-08-13 04:00:14

 Peter Abbamonte, professor of physics at the University of Illinois at Urbana-Champaign, said: “Demons have been theorized for a long time. , but never studied experimentally.
 We weren’t even looking for it (Scientific research designates in the first place all the actions undertaken with a view to …), but we ended up discovering it.”

 In 1956, David Pines theorized this demon, predicting its appearance in certain metals.
-Currently, very cold temperatures are needed to form a plasmon, but Pines suggested that the latter could exist at room temperature.
+Currently, very cold temperatures are needed to form a plasmon, but Pines suggested that the latter might exist at room temperature.

 To detect it, the researchers bombarded crystallized strontium ruthenate with electrons and measured their energies.
 They thus calculated the movement of plasma waves ( In physics, plasma describes a state of matter made up of charged particles (ions…) inside the material (A material is a matter of natural origin or artificial that the man shapes…) The quasiparticle which they discovered corresponded to the forecasts.

 Ali Husain, physicist at Quantinuum, said: “At first we didn’t know what it was.
 But as Fur is a small Danish island in the Limfjord.
-Fur has about 900 inhabitants. .
+Fur has regarding 900 inhabitants. .
 The island… ) and as we ruled out the possibilities, we started to think we really had found the demon.”

 1691899867